f5devcentral/f5-big-iq-lab/docs/class1/module2/lab10.rst

 .. warning:: Starting in 7.0, BIG-IQ displays AS3 application services created using the AS3 Declare API as Unknown Applications.
              You can move those application services using the GUI, the `Move/Merge API`_ or create it directly into Application in BIG-IQ using the `Deploy API`_ to define the BIG-IQ Application name.

-Click on your Application, Properties > CONFIGURATION, look at AS3 Declaration.

 .. _Move/Merge API: https://clouddocs.f5.com/products/big-iq/mgmt-api/latest/ApiReferences/bigiq_public_api_ref/r_as3_move_merge.html
 .. _Deploy API: https://clouddocs.f5.com/products/big-iq/mgmt-api/latest/ApiReferences/bigiq_public_api_ref/r_as3_deploy.html